signalfx/Metrics.NET.SignalFx/README.md

  - The default source

 ###Your SignalFX API Token
-Your API SignalFX API token is available if you click on your avatar in the SignalFuse UI.
+Your API SignalFX API token is available if you click on your avatar in the SignalFx UI.

 ###Default source name
-When reporting to SignalFuse we need to associate the reported metrics to a "source".
+When reporting to SignalFx we need to associate the reported metrics to a "source".
 Some choices are:
  - NetBIOS Name
  - DNS Name
  - FQDN
  - Custom Source

 ###AWS Integration
-If your code will be running on an AWS instance and you have integrated SignalFuse with AWS.
+If your code will be running on an AWS instance and you have integrated SignalFx with AWS.
 You can configure the Metrics.Net.SignalFX reporter to send the instance id as one of the dimensions so that you can use the discovered AWS instance attributes to filter and group metrics.

 ###Default Dimensions
-If there are dimeensions that you wish to send on all the metrics that you report to SignalFuse.
+If there are dimeensions that you wish to send on all the metrics that you report to SignalFx.
 You can configure a set of "default dimensions" when you configure the SignalFXReporter

 ###C# Configuration
 ####Basic Configuration